opensoldat/polyworks-pascal/README.md

 # Soldat PolyWorks (Pascal Port)
 Soldat map editor (Pascal Port)

+## Requirements
-Needs Delphi 7 to be compiled.
+Delphi 7 or Lazarus (in the future)

+## Note
-This is a WIP Port of Soldat Polyworks.
+This is a WIP Port of Soldat Polyworks and currently doesn't compile.

 ## License
 This is a port of the original Polyworks project therefore the same license applies.